 She graciously provided all of the attendees of her workshop with a packet full of fun craft items from her shop–scrapbook paper, stickers, washi tape, decorative tassels and even a travel notebook insert.
 Aside from teaching about her journaling techniques, she is also a great speaker/presenter with a great story of how she got to where she is today.

 The next workshop I attended was a lettering class taught by Jessica Park from Sakura of America.
 She has also done quite a few online brush lettering tutorials for some of the biggest names in the industry.
 I took a lettering class at last year’s PlannerCon as well taught by Sharisse of Pieces Calligraphy.
 It definitely takes lots of practice to get as good as these lettering instructors.
 Sharisse teaches brush calligraphy all over the place and recently launched a full online brush lettering class that I’m slowly getting through.
 I wish I could practice lettering all the time!
 They make it look so easy.

 Starting to see a theme here?
-PlannerCon is more than just making pretty things and buying stuff, which, don’t get me wrong, is really awesome, but it’s also about productivity (because that’s what planner people strive to be) and living up to your potential.
+PlannerCon is more than just making pretty things and buying stuff, which, don’t get me wrong, is really awesome.
+It’s also about productivity (because that’s what planner people strive to be) and living up to your potential.
 It’s also a great place to network and meet new people with similar interests.
-There were also so many small business owners handing our free goodies with their business cards attached as a way to promote themselves and their businesses.
-Aside from the wonderful speakers, presenters and workshop instructors I mentioned, there were panels of more people with successful, inspirational stories and a few more keynote speakers who spoke throughout the conference.
+There were so many small business owners handing out free goodies to promote themselves and their businesses.

-I bought my (regular) ticket already for PlannerCon 2019 and I am looking forward to another weekend filled with planners, friends, fun and inspiration.
+I already bought my (regular) ticket already for PlannerCon 2019!
+I am looking forward to another weekend filled with planners, friends, fun and inspiration.